Autocratic Leadership Advantages And Disadvantages

 Employees under autocratic leadership are compelled to rely completely on each and every feedback of their leaders.

-Not just that, they also have to be dependent on their leaders for the work duties and every particular task to perform.
+They also have to depend on their leaders for their work duties and every task.

-So, it creates situations where they are never able to make their own decision, rather just forced to go to their leaders every now and then with almost everything.
+So, it creates situations where they can never make their own decision, rather just forced to go to their leaders every now and then with almost everything.

 Due to this, leaders cannot leave the workplace as workers are too dependent on their decisions.

-They can’t get things done without the approval of the leader, putting the whole workspace into a tight-knitted over-dependent workspace.
+They can’t get things done without the leader’s approval, putting the whole workspace into a tight-knitted over-dependent workspace.

-Work Culture Of The Workspace Is Based On The Leader
+The work Culture Of The Workspace Is Based On The Leader.

-Since, Autocratic leaders dominate and fully control the workspace environment, especially on the decision-making of every particular employee.
+Since, Autocratic leaders dominate and fully control the workspace environment, especially in the decision-making of every particular employee.

 He or she very much creates a work culture on their own.
 This work culture is more based on the leader rather than the employees working in the workspace.

-So, if the leader decides to develop a fair and positive working environment, the employees are most likely to follow and add to it.
+So, if the leader develops a fair and positive working environment, the employees are most likely to follow and add to it.

 However, if a leader has questionable ethics or is not aligned with the best interest of the workspace, no one will be able to hold the person accountable.